meez podcast

 About this episode

 #81.
-In this episode of The meez Podcast, host Josh Sharkey is joined by Jonathan Benno, Culinary Director of Four Twenty Five Park, to explore Jonathan’s remarkable culinary journey.
+In this episode of The meez Podcast, host Josh Sharkey is joined by Jonathan Benno, Culinary Director of Four Twenty Five, to explore Jonathan’s remarkable culinary journey.
 It all began in high school, where his passion for cooking sparked a path that took him from Hawaii to culinary school, where he mastered his craft.

 With over 30 years of experience at some of the world's most renowned restaurants, including Per Se, Daniel, The French Laundry, and Gramercy Tavern, Jonathan shares the invaluable lesson he’s learned: attitude outweighs experience.
 He looks for humility and a hunger to learn in his team, recognizing that success in the culinary world requires patience, discipline, and sacrifice.